 Since the original Orcs & Goblins expansion in Alpha, Goblin decks have been a favorite among casual, competitive, and pro Magic: The Gathering players alike.
-That hasn’t changed in the new Hextech set, with classic Goblins like Goblin Arsonist and Rabble-Rouser returning to the game as well as new cards like Goblin Trooper and Goblin War Drums making their debut.
+That hasn’t changed in the new Hextech set, with classic Goblins like Goblin Arsonist and Rabble-Rouser returning to the game and new cards like Goblin Trooper and Goblin War Drums making their debut.

-Avacyn Restored has arrived and with her she brought along a slew of new Goblin creature cards.
+Avacyn Restored has arrived, and with her, she brought along a slew of new Goblin creature cards.
 Now you’re probably wondering what you can expect out of these cards.
-Well, I’ve played a bit with the new cards and I thought I would collate my thoughts into this post so you can see what you should expect out of these cards.
-I think a few of them are great, some have fantastic synergy with existing cards, and a few are pure power.
-If you’re looking to build a new deck, or pick up some new cards, then these are the goblins you should definitely check out.
-(Kinda had to shorten this one a bit.
-The blog is pretty long already lol) ~~
+I’ve played a bit with the new cards, and I thought I would collate my thoughts into this post so you can see what you should expect from these cards.
+A few of them are great, some have fantastic synergy with existing cards, and a few are pure power.
+If you’re looking to build a new deck or pick up some new cards, then these are the goblins you should check out.

 What are leprechauns?

 Goblins are everywhere in the media.
-There are books, movies and television shows about these tiny, ugly creatures, and each medium may have its own definition.
+There are books, movies, and television shows about these tiny, ugly creatures, and each medium may have its own definition.
 So what is a Goblin in Magic: the Gathering?
-Well, the Goblins in MTG are pretty much the same as everywhere else.
-They are small, generally unintelligent and greedy.
+The Goblins in MTG are pretty much the same as everywhere else.
+They are small, generally unintelligent, and greedy.
 But that doesn’t mean you shouldn’t use them in your decks.
 As a tribe, Goblins are fast and generally easy to bring onto the battlefield.
 They are usually strongly associated with red mana, but that doesn’t mean you can’t find a Goblin in every MTG color combination.